maks-sh/scikit-uplift/Readme.rst

 scikit-uplift
 ===============

-**scikit-uplift** is a Python module for classic approaches for uplift modeling built on top of scikit-learn.
+**scikit-uplift (sklift)** is a Python module for classic approaches for uplift modeling built on top of scikit-learn.

 Uplift prediction aims to estimate the causal impact of a treatment at the individual level.